Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Autocorrelation times

 \section{Autocorrelation times}

 In order to quantitatively discuss the algorithmic effectiveness we will estimate and compare the associated autocorrelation times.
-In practice there exist several ways to define the relevant autocorrelation time.
+In practice there exist several ways to define the relevant autocorrelation time and they have been extensively studied in the Literature \cite{Sokal1997,Wolff:2003sm}.
+Here we review the main definitions and consider modifications needed to adapt them to the context of NMCMC algorithm.
 On one hand, one can focus on the transition matrix of the Markov chain and consider the analytically known or approximated autocorrelation time extracted from the eigenvalues of that matrix (see Section \ref{section: liu}).
 On the other hand, one can take the perspective of a particular observable of interest and estimate the autocorrelation time of that particular observable.
 In certain limiting situations all mentioned approaches should provide comparable estimates of the same, say longest, autocorrelation time.
-However, in the case of finite Markov chains and finite statistical precision, the autocorrelation times extracted along the three ways may vary by several orders of magnitude.
-We explain this effect in Section \ref{section: results small}, meantime we provide all needed definitions below.
-The autocorrelation function is defined as
+However, in the case of finite Markov chains and finite statistical precision, the autocorrelation times extracted along the two ways may vary by several orders of magnitude.
+We explain this effect in Section \ref{section: results small}, in the meantime we provide all needed definitions below.